abbirku/dockerApi/README.md

 1. Create a Create-volume.bat file and in it put the following command "docker volume create --driver local --opt type=none --opt device=<Physical location of the file> --opt o=bind <volume name>"
-2. run the following command from context to bind the created volume and image "docker run -it -p 8000:80 -v <volume name>:/app/Logs <image name>"
+2. run the following command from context to bind the created volume and image "docker run -it -p 8000:80 -v {volume name}:/app/Logs {image name}"

 ### Other useful commands
 1. docker ps -> show the list of containers
 2. docker images -> show the list of docker images
 3. docker volume ls -> show the list of volumes
-4. docker volume rm <volume name> -> To delete a specific volume
+4. docker volume rm {volume name} -> To delete a specific volume